 Calculate your affordability

 The critical reason for trading stress is that the amount locked as trading capital can mean a lot to a trader.
 A trader should know his worth and the amount of money he can afford to lose.
 Many traders misunderstand this notion and place a small stop loss for every trade, which results in a bigger cumulative loss.
 The loss-bearing capacity is usually 20-30 % of savings.
 Therefore, the ideal trading capital is this affordable meager portion.
-Unfortunately if the affordable is afforded, it is better to take some time off and make a stringent decision whether to continue trading or not.
+Unfortunately if the affordable is afforded, it creates panic and leads to revenge trading at times.
+So it is better to take some time off and make a stringent decision whether to continue trading or not.
 ‘Never go all in’- this can reduce the trading stress to a considerable extent.
 (Go through our article on how to avoid Forex losses for more details)

 Workout – Body and mind